MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 **Key Concepts:**
 * MINIMIZE!
 Keep only what's absolutely necessary
 * What do I want my reader to learn from this map?
 How does it support the claims I make in my text?
+What story should my map tell?
 * Does my map communicate well?

 In this workshop, we'll learn strategies and steps to take in making map figures for publications.